History of Japanese Americans: World War II service

 Rohwer Director Ray Johnston congratulates George Kiwashima on his decision to volunteer in the United States Army, while Captain John Holbrook and two other Japanese-American volunteers look on.

 Many Japanese Americans served with great distinction during World War II in the American forces.

 Nebraska Nisei Ben Kuroki became a famous Japanese-American soldier of the war after he completed 30 missions as a gunner on B-24 Liberators with the 93rd Bombardment Group in Europe.
 When he returned to the US he was interviewed on radio and made numerous public appearances, including one at San Francisco's Commonwealth Club where he was given a ten-minute standing ovation after his speech.
 Kuroki's acceptance by the California businessmen was the turning point in attitudes toward Japanese on the West Coast.
 Kuroki volunteered to fly on a B-29 crew against his parents' homeland and was the only Nisei to fly missions over Japan.
 He was awarded a belated Distinguished Service Medal by President George W. Bush in August 2005.

 The 442nd Regimental Combat Team/100th Infantry Battalion is the most highly decorated unit in U.S. military history.
 Composed of Japanese Americans, the 442nd/100th fought valiantly in the European Theater.
 The 522nd Nisei Field Artillery Battalion was one of the first units to liberate the prisoners of the Nazi concentration camp at Dachau.
 Hawaiʻi Senator Daniel Inouye was a veteran of the 442nd.
 Additionally the Military Intelligence Service consisted of Japanese Americans who served in the Pacific Front.

 On October 5, 2010, Congress approved the granting of the Congressional Gold Medal to the 442nd Regimental Combat Team and the 100th Infantry Battalion, as well as the 6,000 Japanese Americans who served in the Military Intelligence Service during the war.

+World War II and immediate Postwar Period

+Postwar Marriages and Early Public Perceptions

+After World War II, many Japanese women married foreign servicemen, particularly American soldiers stationed in Japan during the occupation from 1945 to1952.
+These women would later be called “Japanese war brides.”
+As the presence of American soldiers expanded, especially around military bases and urban areas, daily contact between soldiers and civilians increased.
+Some of this contact led to marriages, and many women later moved overseas, mainly to the United States.

+In Japanese society immediately after the war, war brides were often the subject of suspicion and criticism.
+With strong feelings toward the former enemy still lingering, marriage to a foreign soldier was often seen as crossing social and moral lines.
+In public discourse and media representations, they were often portrayed not as individuals making personal choices, but as symbols of the social unrest brought about by defeat and occupation.